 Of course, the best way to avoid points on your licence is to make sure you’re fully prepared for driving alone before you take your test.
 This means making sure you have enough hours of driving under your belt, preferably under instruction from a competent driving instructor.

-Build your experience by taking advantage of the new rules allowing learners to drive on motorways during lessons, and don’t be afraid to ask your instructor questions throughout your course.
+Build your experience by taking advantage of the rules allowing learners to drive on motorways during lessons, and don’t be afraid to ask your instructor questions throughout your course.

 Unfortunately, it’s not possible to cover every eventuality during your driving lessons.
 Once you’re safely through your test, it might be a good idea to check out Pass Plus courses, to get you confident on driving in different situations and conditions.
 Taking a Pass Plus course can also help you cut the costs of your young driver insurance premiums.

-If you’re caught for an endorsable offence, the only way to avoid getting the points is if you are offered a speed awareness course as an alternative.
-Eligibility depends on a number of factors, such as whether you’ve already been on a course within the previous 3 years, or have already been convicted of that same offence (e.g., speeding) within that time.
+If you’re caught for an endorsable offence, the only way to avoid getting the points is if you are offered a course, like a speed awareness course, as an alternative.
+Eligibility depends on a number of factors, such as whether you’ve already been on a course within the previous 3 years, or have already been convicted of that same offence (e.g. speeding) within that time.

 If you’ve had your licence revoked, you need to go through the whole learning to drive process again.
 Start by filling out an application for a new provisional licence.
 When that’s through, you’ll be able to book a theory test.
 You’ve already passed it once, but don’t get too cocky—brush up on your theory knowledge and work on your hazard perception skills before heading to the test centre.